 How has being home schooled helped you grow intellectually and personally or enhanced your opportunities for learning?

-The Admissions Committee wants to learn more about how you have worked to “demonstrate mastery” and “distinguish excellence” across the curriculum.
+The Admissions Committee wants to learn more about how you have worked to demonstrate mastery across the curriculum and distinguish yourself as a scholar.
 We get to know you best when you or your academic supervisor detail and contextualize your educational circumstances.

 - It’s important that you submit a consolidated transcript that pulls together and organizes your academic work.
 If the name of a course isn't clear or needs further explanation, include a brief course description.
 Course listings, grading/rating scales, syllabi, lab work, reading lists, textbooks or historical/current information help enhance our understanding of your academic program.